boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/create-custom-connector.md

             "isHidden": true
         }

-> **Note:** It's an optional parameter, and the default authentication will be **none** if the value is not given.
+> **Note:** This is an optional parameter, and the default authentication will be **none** if no value is given.

 ### DataFormat
-The data format can be anything, such as JSON, CSV, or XML.
+The data format can be JSON, CSV, or XML.

 **Sample**